Here is a detailed step-by-step guide on how to cut bicycle handlebars:

 - For an ALUMINUM BAR, use a pipe cutter to make an even trim on both sides.
 File sharp edges.
 Pipe cleaners make for a simple cut without having to use a hacksaw.

 - For a CARBON BAR, use a hacksaw with a tungsten carbide blade.
 Place masking tape over the cut mark and make a mark on top of the masking tape.
 This will prevent the carbon from fraying.
+NOTE: Carbon dust is harmful to your lungs.
+To avoid health problems, apply a foaming cleaner to the cut point before cutting.
+Reapply to the cut point regularly throughout the procedure to prevent dust from going airborne.
+You can use soapy water, but foam such as window cleaner or shaving cream is most effective.

 - Place the handlebars in a bike stand and clamp down so they are parallel with the floor.